 In relation to rosters, RSU performs the following functions:

 - Collects rosters pertaining to junior doctors, from each clinical department for the purpose of ensuring accurate payment.
 You can only be paid correctly if RSU has the most accurate and up-to-date version of your roster and is aware of any roster variations.
 Forms for notification and approval of shift swaps are found below.

 - Writes the majority of rosters pertaining to Interns and RMOs (with the exception of ED and O&G).
-In particular the RSU creates and publishes the general ward after hours shift and relief roster, each term, between 2-4 weeks prior to the term commencement.
-This roster identifies the after hours staffing for evening, night and weekend shifts on the general wards.
-This will impact on most ward based interns and residents as well as the relievers.
+In particular, RSU creates and publishes the general ward after-hours shift and relief roster each term, between 2 to 4 weeks prior to the term commencement.
+This roster identifies the after-hours staffing for evening, night and weekend shifts on the general wards.
+This will impact on most ward-based interns and residents as well as the relievers.
 A sample of this roster can be viewed here.

 - Collates the above information and distributes duty rosters on a daily basis.
 The daily duty roster identifies all the available after hours ward and on call junior doctors.
 A sample can be viewed here.
 The team weekly roster lists the members of all clinical teams and is published on a weekly basis.
 A sample can be viewed here.
 These rosters are widely distributed via e-mail each day in the early afternoon.
 A hard copy can be obtained from RSU or switchboard and a soft copy is stored on the Westmead ED intranet site.

 Key documents pertaining to rostering, after-hours shift responsibilities as well as shift and term swaps can be found below: